JYzzzzzz/PEAR-RTE/README.md

 # Guidance for Baseline Reproduction

-- We provide reproduction codes or reproduction guidelines for each baseline in (https://github.com/JYzzzzzz/PEAR-RTE-baselines).
+- We provide reproduction codes or reproduction guidelines for each baseline in (Anonymous).

 - We add explanation in the `README.md` file in the root path of each baseline.
 The explanation generally cover:
 	- (0) The original instructions in the source code README.